 Overall, both shakes and shingles offer the same function as well as the same longevity and durability if they are made of the same material.
 Choosing between shakes and shingles is more on the personal preference of the homeowner and how the material would complement the structure and style of the house.

 If you’re not sure and confident about how you will be installing your cedar shake sidings, then you can always ask for the help of professional siding and roofing contractors that can help inspect your home for any damages and the quality of your sidings.
-Roofing Frederick has skilled roofers and siding specialists that can give you an extensive overview of your siding plan while giving you professional services.
+Roofing Frederick MD has skilled roofers and siding specialists that can give you an extensive overview of your siding plan while giving you professional services.